 While Peace Lilies can do fine with fertilization only once or twice a year, regular fertilization in spring and summer will encourage blooms.
 Peace Lilies are sensitive to chemical fertilizers, so use an organic general houseplant fertilizer at one-quarter to one-half of the recommended strength.

 Repotting and Propagating

 Once roots begin to show above the soil, it is time to repot your Peace Lily.
 This usually occurs about every year or two.
 Repot into a container about 2 inches (5 cm) bigger in diameter than the current pot.

 Repotting is a good time to divide your plant.
 Crowns, areas where clusters of about two new leaves are growing, are a good place to divide your plant, but some people just separate roots anywhere to multiply their plant.
-Use soil from the old pot for the new plant so that it isn't shocked.
+Use soil from the old pot for the new plant, so it isn't shocked.
 For smaller transplants, don't use a pot that's too big.
 Cozy roots encourage blooms.